9. Almond Oil.

 And they're not the only ones.
 Did you know, for instance, that the oils in avocados more closely resemble our own skin's oils than any product in the beauty aisle does?
 Or that the mild acidity in lemon is an effective—and gentler—alternative to chemical-laden products?
 Next time your locks need a lift, save money by using one of these kitchen fixes.
 For All Hair Types "The [raw] egg is really the best of all worlds," says Janice Cox, author of Natural Beauty at Home.
 To Use: For normal hair, use the entire egg to condition hair; use egg whites only to treat oily hair; use egg yolks only to moisturize dry, brittle hair, Cox says.
 Photo by Shutterstock.
+For Dull Hair To Use: Massage 1/2 cup sour cream or plain yogurt into damp hair and let sit for 20 minutes.
+For Itchy Scalp.
 Colour Enhancing.
 Make Hair Grow Faster.
-By The Lipgloss Culture Coterie We all have different varieties of hair problems.